5 Questions To Ask When Hiring A Marketing Agency

 The purpose of this question is to determine if the agency is a good fit for the specific services your business is seeking.

 There are so many aspects of marketing today that most agencies have a niche or specialization.
 Some have a very narrow focus – such as social media management.
 That’s all they do and they strive to be the very best at it.
 Others have a broader focus, such as inbound marketing, where they focus on full-funnel marketing and will be competent at things like social media, website optimization, email marketing, and content.
-If inbound marketing is a new concept to you, I encourage you to read our blog post on Inbound versus Outbound Marketing.

 There isn’t a right or wrong answer to this question.
 It’s all about FIT.
 You want a marketing agency whose core competencies align to your needs.
 It might sound nice that an agency says they can do everything, but dig into that deeper because unless they are a huge agency with a large team of specialists, chances are they are not true experts in all areas.
 It can be tempting for agencies to take on work outside of their core competencies to increase revenue, but this may not be in the best interest of the client.